hove-io/transit_model/src/documentation/transxchange_read.md

 Routes might not be specified at all in the xml --> reconstruct routes after trips?

 ### calendar_dates.txt
 The validity period of a service is stated in *Services/Service/OperatingPeriod*.
-In case the *EndDate* is not specified, the default value [*StartDate* + 180 days] should be used.
+In case the validity period is open ended (the *EndDate* is not specified), the default value [*StartDate* + 180 days] should be used.

 Service days are calculated from the *VehicleJourneys/VehicleJourney/OperatingProfile* (if not specified, the operation days are inherited from *Service/OperatingProfile*).
-The corresponding day of the week is activated according to the pattern given by *RegularDayType/DaysofWeek*.
-In case *DaysOfNonOperation* is defined, the corresponding days are excluded from the associated service.
+The corresponding days of the week are activated according to the pattern given by *RegularDayType/DaysOfWeek*.
+If no particular day of the week is explicitly specified, all days of the week (Monday to Sunday) are considered by default.

+The element *SpecialDaysOperation* may also be present specifying a *DateRange* with the specific dates of (non) operation.
+The days on which the service does (*DaysOfOperation*) or does not (*DaysOfNonOperation*) run are specified separately.
+Note that special days of operation are additional to the regular operating period (inclusion); inversely, special days of non operation further restrict the regular operating period (exclusion).

+Similarly, the element *BankHolidaysOperation* may be also be present, specifying how the service operates on a bank holiday.
+The possible values are the following: `AllBankHolidays`, `AllHolidaysExceptChristmas`, `ChristmasDay`, `Christmas`, `BoxingDay`, `NewYearsDay`, `Jan2ndScotland`, `GoodFriday`, `EasterMonday`, `MayDay`, `SpringBank`, `AugustBankHolidayScotland`, `LateSummerBankHolidayNotScotland`, `StAndrewsDay`.

+Note that special days override any Bank holiday day types.

 ### trips.txt
 A trip is to be created from a VehicleJourney and then link to the JourneyPattern that specifies the sequence of stops and time intervals for the trip.

-JourneyPattern or VehicleJourne/DestinationDisplay = trip_headsign
+JourneyPattern or VehicleJourney/DestinationDisplay = trip_headsign

 ### stop_times.txt